search ]

 Here are a few tips for using heading tags on WordPress sites:

 • Typically, we use the H1 tag once per page, usually at the top.
-However, it is not forbidden to use more than one H1 tag.
+Google has confirmed that using more than one H1 is perfectly fine, but sticking to one keeps the structure clear.

 • Using H1-H3 tags should suffice in most situations.
 If the page has a lot of text, you can use H4-H6 tags as well.

 • Maintain hierarchy in the headings.
-That is, use these tags in numerical order—H2, followed by H3 and H4.
+Use these tags in order – H2, followed by H3 and H4.
 Do not skip a level.

-• Limit the number of words you include in headings.
-Do not include long sentences or entire paragraphs within these tags.
+• Keep headings concise.
+Do not include long sentences or entire paragraphs within heading tags.

-• Do not use heading tags to make certain elements stand out.
-To style a particular element on your site, use CSS.
+• Do not use heading tags to make certain elements stand out visually.
+To style a particular element on your site, use CSS instead.

-There are couple of ways to add heading tags in WordPress:
+There are several ways to add heading tags in WordPress, both in the Block Editor (Gutenberg) and the Classic Editor.

 1. You can manually write heading tags in the WordPress HTML Code editor.